Loohwis/Recipe1/_recipes/recipe1.md

 7. Season with salt and black pepper to taste.
 8. Garnish with chopped green onions or cilantro and serve hot with steamed rice.

-Enjoy the savory and tangy taste of authentic Filipino Chicken Adobo!
+Enjoy the savoury and tangy taste of authentic Filipino Chicken Adobo!